AlexCharlton/site-generator/README.md

 The BSD licenced source code for *site-generator* can be found on [GitHub](https://github.com/AlexCharlton/site-generator).

 ## Creating a stand-alone *site-generator*
 If you want to use a development version of *site-generator*, you can create a stand-alone executable file by running the file `make.sh`.
 This script relies on [Quicklisp](http://www.quicklisp.org/), [Buildapp](http://www.xach.com/lisp/buildapp/), and consequentially [SBCL](http://www.sbcl.org/).
-The script must be modified to point to your Quicklisp directory (or otherwise, overhauled).
+The script must be modified to point to your Quicklisp directory[^ql].

+[^ql]: Otherwise, you could overhaul the script.

 ## Bugs
 To see known bugs or to report new ones, go to *site-generator*'s [issue tracker](https://github.com/AlexCharlton/site-generator/issues).